microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

 ### TPDS Setup

 The Trust Platform Design Suite is an onboarding tool used for our security-related solutions.
-It is used to configure and generate provisioning information for secure elements like trust anchor secure elements through its secure sub-system configurators.
+It is used to configure and generate provisioning information for secure elements like Trust Anchor secure elements through its secure sub-system configurators.
 TPDS can be used to prototype provision for quick provisioning for testing purposes.
 Once users are ready to move to production, TPDS can be used to create a provisioning package with dummy keys that must be exchanged with Microchip support for an actual secure package.

 1. Install TPDS (https://www.microchip.com/tpds).

 2. In order to provision the Trust Anchor element, an extension is required to enable Kit Protocol over UART.
 This allows TPDS to communicate with the hardware and the secure elements.
-Follow the instructions found in the "Trust Platform Design Suite Installation" section of [Section 4 of the CAL release notes](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=KIT_PROTOCOL&version=latest&redirect=true) to download and install the extension.
+Follow the instructions found in the "Trust Platform Design Suite Installation" section of the [CAL release notes](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=KIT_PROTOCOL&version=latest&redirect=true) to download and install the extension.

 > **NOTE:** TPDS needs to be restarted before the changes are applied.

 ### TALib Setup

-1. Install TA-Lib-MCC by following the steps [Section 6 of the CAL release notes](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=TALIB_SETUP&version=latest&redirect=true).
+1. Install TA-Lib-MCC by following the steps in the Installing MPLAB® Code Configurator Melody Trust Anchor Library section of the [CAL Release Notes](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=TALIB_SETUP&version=latest&redirect=true).

 ## Running the Demo
 1. Launch the MPLAB® X IDE and load the "dsPIC33CK512MPT608_provision_prototyping.X" project.